MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tags.md

 ### Set up tagging by shift (coming soon)

-1. In Teams, go to the Shifts app.
+1. In Teams, go to the [Shifts app](https://support.microsoft.com/office/get-started-in-shifts-5f3e30d8-1821-4904-be26-c3cd25a497d6#bkmk_openshiftsappdesktop).
-2. Create [shift groups](https://support.microsoft.com/office/fill-out-a-schedule-in-shifts-2d58df9b-1c6c-4c84-b0c3-835de7ad13ea#bkmk_organizeshiftsbygroup) and name them by attribute such as role.
+2. Create [shift groups](https://support.microsoft.com/office/fill-out-a-schedule-in-shifts-2d58df9b-1c6c-4c84-b0c3-835de7ad13ea#bkmk_organizeshiftsbygroup) and name them after an attribute such as a role.
 For example, EngineerOnCall.
 The shift group name will be the name of the tag.
 3. [Fill out a schedule](https://support.microsoft.com/office/fill-out-a-schedule-in-shifts-2d58df9b-1c6c-4c84-b0c3-835de7ad13ea#bkmk_organizeshiftsbygroup) by assigning shifts to members of you teams.
 When you're finished, in the upper-right corner of the Shifts app, select **Share with team**.
 4. Wait 15 minutes for the scheduled shifts to populate the tagging service.
 5. Use the tag anywhere you use tags in Teams.